dokku/dokku/docs/advanced-usage/persistent-storage.md

 > NOTE: this user must exist in your herokuish image.

-Additionally, Dokku will ensure your storage mounts are owned by either `herokuishuser` or the overridden value you have set in `DOKKU_APP_USER`.
+Additionally, the default `docker-local` scheduler that comes with Dokku will ensure your storage mounts are owned by either `herokuishuser` or the overridden value you have set in `DOKKU_APP_USER`.
+See the [scheduler-docker-local documentation](/docs/advanced-usage/schedulers/docker-local.md#disabling-chown-of-persistent-storage) docs for more information.